Factoshi/factoidd/README.md

 ### Init

 The first time you run the script, you will need to initialise the config.
-Note: if you did not copy the script into you path, you will need to prefix the below commands with `./`)

 ```
 factoidd init